discourse/discourse/docs/INSTALL-ubuntu.md

     # Run these commands as your normal login (e.g. "michael")
     sudo adduser --shell /bin/bash discourse
-    # If this fails, it's because you're doing the RVM single-user install.
-    # In that case, you could just not run it if errors make you squirrely
-    sudo adduser discourse rvm

 Give Postgres database rights to the `discourse` user: